Udāna 8.6

 Idha, gahapatayo, dussīlo sīlavipanno pamādādhikaraṇaṁ mahatiṁ bhogajāniṁ nigacchati.

-Firstly, an unethical person loses substantial wealth on account of negligence.
+Firstly, an unethical person loses great wealth on account of negligence.

 Ayaṁ paṭhamo ādīnavo dussīlassa sīlavipattiyā.